-11. Get outside.
+11. Get outside

-12. Practice gratitude.
+12. Practice gratitude

 Being grateful forces you to shift your focus from the bad to the good and wonderful.
-Gratitude has been scientifically proven to improve relationships, self-esteem, mental health, and even sleep.
+Gratitude has been scientifically-proven to improve relationships, self-esteem, mental health, and even sleep.
 A gratitude practice can change your life.
 Get started by committing to a consistent time (like during your bedtime ritual).
 Cozy up with a pen and paper, or even a gratitude journal.
 Think, “I am grateful for…” and just start writing.
 Let it flow.
 Depending on the day, you may not be able to think of anything right away, so give it time.
 Keep this going day-after-day and you’ll find a lot of negative emotions like fear, anxiety, anger, and depression become harder to feel when you are practicing gratitude.

 13. Smile often!

 A smile can improve your mood and reduce stress.
-So turn the corners of your mouth upward, even if you don’t mean it.
+So, turn the corners of your mouth upward, even if you don’t mean it.
 Only good things can ensue!

-14. Sit up straight.
+14. Sit up straight

 When we feel tired and depressed, our shoulders tend to curl inward, our spines round out, and we basically collapse into ourselves.
 Sitting up straight can instantly improve confidence, open lungs for more energy, and boost your mood.
 Ready, set, posture check!

-15. Detox your home.
+15. Detox your home

 We are exposed to many toxins on a daily basis and many of them we have no control over.
 But what we can control are the toxins that come into our own homes.
 Start small to detoxify your home and work your way up.
 Some easy first steps are to leave the windows open as much as possible for better ventilation.
 Replace beauty products with less toxic and chemical-free options.
 Use glass instead of plastic where possible and filter your water.
-Another easy and super efficient way to eliminate toxins is to switch from your standard household cleaners to environmental friendly versions.
+Another easy and super efficient way to eliminate toxins is to switch from your standard household cleaners to environmentally-friendly versions.
 Try easily DIY-ing toxic-free cleaners at home.

-16. Get together with a friend.
+16. Connect with a friend

-17. Eat without distractions.
+17. Eat without distractions

 We are all guilty of sitting in front of the TV or mindlessly tapping on our phone as we eat.
 But eliminating distractions and instead being mindful when we eat has been shown to reduce overeating, promote weight loss, and reduce anxiety.

-18. Volunteer your time.
+18. Volunteer your time (or money)

-19. Wash hands and floss teeth.
+19. Wash hands and floss teeth

-20. Read labels.
+20. Read labels